Investigating $y=mx$

 Putting it all together

-What happens to the graph of $y=mx$ as you slide $m$ from 0 to −5?
+What happens to the graph of $y=mx$ as you slide $m$ from 0 to $-5$?
+Does it become steeper or less steep?

-What value does $m$ need to have for the graph of $y$ to match the graph of $y_1=x$ (the blue line)?
+What value does $m$ need to have for the graph of $y$ to match the graph of $y_1=x$ (the red line)?

-What value does $m$ need to have for the graph of $y$ to match the graph of $y_2=-x$ (the red line)?
+What value does $m$ need to have for the graph of $y$ to match the graph of $y_2=-x$ (the blue line)?

 Use the slider and the graph to the left to complete the table below.
 Use the grid to determine the slope of the green line.